-Now a center for recreation and outdoor fun, this park also holds the memories of pioneer struggles, especially in regard to the Donner Party, who suffered a winter in the area and resorted to...
+A center for recreation and outdoor fun, Donner Memorial State Park also holds the memories of pioneer struggles, especially in regard to the Donner Party, who suffered a winter in the area and...
 Read More

-Now a center for recreation and outdoor fun, this park also holds the memories of pioneer struggles, especially in regard to the Donner Party, who suffered a winter in the area and resorted to cannibalism to survive.
+A center for recreation and outdoor fun, Donner Memorial State Park also holds the memories of pioneer struggles, especially in regard to the Donner Party, who suffered a winter in the area and resorted to cannibalism to survive.
 Now, the tract of land in the Sierra Nevada range offers a wealth of warm- and cold-weather possibilities, including camping, fishing, hiking, boating, skiing, and more.
 Plus, the onsite museum charts local history and geology, and a memorial to the Donner party documents the conditions through which the survivors lived.
-Donner Park's beach is small, but the sand is really nice and the swimming area is protected for smaller children.
+Donner Lake tends to get less crowded than Lake Tahoe on summer weekends.

 - Park (Memorial Day weekend - First Snowfall): Daily Sunrise-Sunset